prathimacode-hub/IoT-Spot/Arduino/Home Security System/README.md

 ## Purpose

-This low-cost and effective system helps you to protect your house from thieves.
+This low-cost and effective system helps you to protect your house from thieves/intruders.

 ## Components Required